kensanata/face/README.md

 move them back into the elements folder.

-If you need help figuring out by how much you might want to shift images, you can use [top.pl](helpers/top.pl) and [bottom.pl](helpers/bottom.pl).
+If you need help figuring out by how much you might want to shift images, you can use `top.pl` and `bottom.pl`.
 They cound how many white lines there are at the top and at the bottom, respectively.

 Example usage: